swadhinbharat/swadhinbharat.github.io/quotes.md

 - There are three sides to every story
 - The voyage of discovery isn’t about new lands but having new eyes. - Marcel Proust
 - Ware the man who fakes a limp. - The Gunslinger
+- Pray for rain all you like, but dig a well as you do it. - Stephen King